ixa-ehu/ixa-pipe-parse/README.md

 IXA-pipe-parse
 =================

-This module uses Apache OpenNLP programatically to train and provide Constituent Parsing models for English and Spanish.
-English models have been trained using the Penn treebank and Spanish models using the Ancora corpus (http://clic.ub.edu/corpus/en/ancora).

 This module is part of IXA-Pipeline ("is a pipeline"), a multilingual NLP pipeline developed by the IXA NLP Group (ixa.si.ehu.es).

+Ixa-pipe-parse provides:
+   - Constituent parsing for English and Spanish.
+   - HeadFinders based on Collins head rules (Michael Collins PhD thesis, 1999) and Stanford's parser Semantic Head Rules.
+   - Outputs to KAF by default (https://github.com/opener-project/kaf/wiki/KAF-structure-overview) but also in Penn Treebank oneline style.

+English models have been trained using the Penn treebank and Spanish models using the Ancora corpus (http://clic.ub.edu/corpus/en/ancora) and the Apache OpenNLP API.
+The training is based on Maximum Entropy models for parsing as described by Adwait Ratnaparkhi's PhD thesis (1998).

+ixa-pipe-parse development has been partially funded by the OpeNER FP7 European Project (http://www.opener-project.org), under grant agreement No. 296451.

+ixa-pipe-parse is distributed under Apache License version 2.0 (see LICENSE.txt for details).

 Contents
 ========